iosphere/ISHPermissionKit/README.md

 Missing support for permissions to:

-1. Calendar
-2. Reminders
-3. Remote notifications
+1. Remote notifications
-4. ...
+2. Please file an issue if there you require more permisions...

 # How to use